getschomp/commute-calculator-api/app/models/concerns/readme.md

 # Concerns

-A place for extensible modules that add functionality to many classes.
+A place for extensible modules that add functionality to multiple classes.